-{\bf Localization-Equipped LVLMs.} To rival the detection prowess of specialist models, the integration of visual expert models has been a prevalent tactic.
-HuggingGPT\cite{shen2023hugginggpt} enhances GPT's capabilities by connecting with a suite of visual expert models through Application Programming Interfaces (APIs), allowing it to trigger a detection model upon recognizing an object detection prompt.
+To rival the detection performance of specialist models, the integration of visual expert models has been a prevalent tactic.
+HuggingGPT\cite{shen2023hugginggpt} enhances GPT's capabilities by connecting with a suite of visual expert models through APIs, allowing it to trigger a detection model upon recognizing an object detection prompt.
 AutoGPT\cite{yang2023auto} goes beyond by serving as an agent that can execute the post-processing tasks after detection.
-Further research\cite{liang2023taskmatrix,nakano2021webgpt, zhao2023bubogpt} has expanded the range of APIs and refined their proficiency in specific domains.
+Further researches\cite{liang2023taskmatrix,nakano2021webgpt, zhao2023bubogpt} have expanded the range of APIs and refined their proficiency in specific domains.
 Another approach enriches the LVLM framework with dedicated detection heads\cite{zhang2023gpt4roi,lai2023lisa, wang2023visionllm, yan2023universal}.
 Accurate detection or segmentation results are produced by certain approaches\cite{lai2023lisa, yan2023universal} depending on the LLM predictions.
-In contrast, models such as VisionLLM\cite{wang2023visionllm} and GPT4RoI\cite{zhang2023gpt4roi} feed the output of the detection head to the LLM in order to enhance the detection performance or achieve particular goals.
-Unlike the previously described approaches, our methodology does not use any external specialized heads or expert models for detection.
-Instead, we enhance our model's intrinsic fine-grained object perception and spatial localization capabilities through our meticulously crafted dataset.
+In contrast, models such as VisionLLM\cite{wang2023visionllm} and GPT4RoI\cite{zhang2023gpt4roi} feed the output of the detection head to the LLM to enhance the detection performance or achieve particular goals.
+Unlike the above approaches, our methodology does not use any external specialized heads or expert models for detection.
+Instead, we enhance our model's fine-grained object perception and spatial localization capabilities through our meticulously crafted dataset and unified representation.